MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/account-shared-content-negative-keyword.md

 **Delete:** Read-only

 ## <a name="parentid"></a>Parent Id
-The system-generated identifier of the account negative keyword list that contains the negative keyword.
+The system-generated identifier of the account content negative keyword list that contains the negative keyword.

-This bulk field maps to the *Id* field of the [Account Negative Keyword List](account-negative-keyword-list.md) record.
+This bulk field maps to the *Id* field of the [Account Content Negative Keyword List](account-content-negative-keyword-list.md) record.

 **Add:** Read-only and Required.
-You must either specify an existing negative keyword list identifier, or specify a negative identifier that is equal to the *Id* field of the parent [Account Negative Keyword List](account-negative-keyword-list.md) record.
-This is recommended if you are adding new negative keywords to a new account negative keyword list in the same Bulk file.
+You must either specify an existing negative keyword list identifier, or specify a negative identifier that is equal to the *Id* field of the parent [Account Content Negative Keyword List](account-content-negative-keyword-list.md) record.
+This is recommended if you are adding new negative keywords to a new account content negative keyword list in the same Bulk file.
 For more information, see [Bulk File Schema Reference Keys](../bulk-service/bulk-file-schema.md#referencekeys).
 **Update:** Not applicable.
 A negative keyword can be added and deleted, but cannot be updated.
 **Delete:** Read-only